tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/进阶指南/层部署使用指引_intl_en.md

 ### Creating layer
 You can create a layer and upload dependencies in the following two ways:
 - Create in the [SSL console](https://console.cloud.tencent.com/sls)
-- Use the Layer component of Serverless Framework (for more information,see [Layer Component](https://intl.cloud.tencent.com/document/product/1040/37262))
+- Use the Layer component of Serverless Framework (for more information, see [Layer Component](https://intl.cloud.tencent.com/document/product/1040/37262))

 ### Using layer
 You can use layer deployment in project configuration in the following two ways: console configuration and local configuration.